PythonOpenProjects/DataBucketAlpha/README.md

 # DataBucketAlpha
-DataBucketAlpha is a EDA (Exploratory data analysis) software streamlit based.
+DataBucketAlpha is a basic EDA (Exploratory data analysis) software streamlit based.
+The application has been made including ready-to-use software found on GitHub and on PIP (see CREDITS).

 ## Video example
 * (https://www.youtube.com/watch?v=aG9jhyc2O3Q " A little video about the use of the software") [![Watch the video](https://img.youtube.com/vi/aG9jhyc2O3Q/maxresdefault.jpg)](https://youtu.be/aG9jhyc2O3Q)

-## Credits for used packages and tutorials:
+## CREDITS for used packages and tutorials:
 * PivoTableJS: https://pivottable.js.org
 * DTale: https://github.com/man-group/dtale
 * Ydata Profiling: https://docs.profiling.ydata.ai/